What you need to know

 We would like to thank the Descendants of Komagata Maru Society, the Komagata Maru Planning Committee, Mr Jaswinder Singh Toor, Mr Raj Singh Toor, Mr Kalwant Singh Nadeem Parmar, Mrs Bhavy Gill, Dr Milan Singh, Mr Paneet Singh, the Khalsa Diwan Society, and Kahani Pictures.

-110th anniversary of the Komagata Maru incident
+110th anniversary of the Guru Nanak Jahaz tragedy

 Despite being British subjects, they were denied entry into Canada based on discriminatory and racist laws.
 Passengers were forced to remain on board without sufficient access to medical aid, food, and water.

-After two months of living in unsafe and deteriorating conditions, the ship was ordered to turn around on July 23, 1914, and passengers were forced to return to India.
+After 2 months of living in unsafe and deteriorating conditions, the ship was ordered to turn around on July 23, 1914, and passengers were forced to return to India.
 Upon their return, 19 passengers were tragically shot and killed.
 Many others were injured or jailed as they were labelled political agitators.

-Our apology recognized Vancouver City Council's racism when they supported through resolution PDF file (542 KB) rather than denounced the federal government’s racist immigration laws in June 1914 opposing people from India and other Asian countries to enter and live in Canada.
+Our apology recognized Vancouver City Council's racism when they supported through resolution PDF file (542 KB), rather than denounced, the federal government’s racist immigration laws in June 1914 opposing people from India and other Asian countries to enter and live in Canada.

 In 2008 and 2016, the Legislative Assembly of British Columbia and the Government of Canada each formally apologized for this terrible act of discrimination.